dktrcoco/ReadMeGen/README.md

 ## Story

 AS A Developer
-I WAANT a README generator
+I WANT a README generator
 SO THAT I can quickly create a professional README for a new project

 GIVEN a command-line application that accepts user input